-Again, you must apply separately to the graduate school program of interest at Stanford.
+Again, you must apply separately to the Knight-Hennessy Scholars program and to your Stanford graduate degree program.

 FAQs (Frequently Asked Questions)

 Q: I earned a degree at an institution outside of the U.S. Am I eligible for graduate study at Stanford?